 Electric Car and Bike Parking

-At The Edge, bicycle and electric cars have their very own garages.
+At The Edge, bicycles and electric cars have their very own garages.
 In addition, there are sensor-equipped LED lights in the parking garages that get brighter as you move closer to them and dim when you depart the garage.

 Extremely Efficient LED Panels